 Please remember in your prayers:

-The sick: Olive Niccolls, Youngblood McCray, Ernie Wilson, Pat Brooks, Ivy Buckley, Michael Greenhalgh, Stephen Gardner, Eddie Barandino, Ann Gilbride, Sitar Rose, Thea Harris-Ellis, Helen Rawlinson, Ed Bartosinski and Patrick Hare
+Those who are sick: Olive Niccolls, Youngblood McCray, Ernie Wilson, Pat Brooks, Ivy Buckley, Michael Greenhalgh, Stephen Gardner, Ann Gilbride, Sitar Rose, Thea Harris-Ellis, Helen Rawlinson, Ed Bartosinski, Gregory and Adrian Wright.

-Parish Cycle of Prayer: Those who live and work in Grasmere Road and Ullswater Road, and for those beginning the half term break this week.
+Parish Cycle of Prayer: Those who live and work in Dalton Road and Nun Street, and for the emergency services including fire, police, ambulance, coastguard and mountain rescue teams.

 Post Communion Prayer

 O Lord our God, make us watchful and keep us faithful as we await the coming of your Son our Lord; that, when he shall appear, he may not find us sleeping in sin but active in his service and joyful in his praise; through Jesus Christ our Lord.
 Amen.

 Some suggested hymns you may like to follow at home: